Leader-Follower Dynamics

-\section{introduction}
+The original Leader-Follower model, proposed in \cite{zhao2018understanding}, categorizes agents with opinions in $[-1,1]$ into a follower group, a leader group with a positive target opinion in $[0,1]$, and a leader group with a negative target opinion in $[-1,0]$.
+Leaders maintain a constant attraction to their target, blending it with the average opinion of their group neighbors at each update.
+Followers, on the other hand, have a constant attraction to the average opinion of their leader group's opinion neighbors, also integrating it with their group neighbors' average opinion.
+This model was numerically studied in \cite{zhao2018understanding}.

+This paper extends the Leader-Follower model to include a social relationship, variable degrees over time, high-dimensional opinions, and a flexible number of leader groups.
+We theoretically investigate conditions for asymptotic stability or consensus, particularly in scenarios where a few leaders can dominate the entire population.

+\section{Introduction}

-Leader-Follower (LF) dynamics originated from Hegselmann-Krause (HK) dynamics.
-The original Hegselmann-Krause model consists of a finite number of agents whose opinion is a number in $[0,1]$.
-Agent $i$ updates its opinion $x_i$ via taking the average opinion of its neighbors, the agents whose opinion is at most $\epsilon$ apart from $x_i$ for $\epsilon>0$ a confidence threshold.
-The authors in \cite{ec} proposed a leader-follower model that partitions agents whose opinion is in $[-1,1]$ to a follower group, a leader group with a positive target opinion in $[0,1]$ and a leader group with a negative target opinion in $[-1,0]$.
+The Leader-Follower model contains the Hegselmann-Krause model in~\cite{mHK,mHK2} which involves two types of individuals: leaders and followers.
+The authors in \cite{zhao2018understanding} proposed a leader-follower model that partitions agents whose opinion is in $[-1,1]$ to a follower group, a leader group with a positive target opinion in $[0,1]$ and a leader group with a negative target opinion in $[-1,0]$.
+Individual $j$ is an opinion neighbor of individual $i$ if their opinion distance does not exceed the confidence threshold of individual $i.$ If all individuals share the same confidence threshold, two are opinion neighbors if their distance does not exceed that threshold.
+A leader's opinion depends on the opinion neighbors in its group and its group target, while a follower's opinion depends on all opinion neighbors.
 Define $[n]=\{1,2,\ldots,n\}$.
 Say $N$ agents including $N_1$ followers, $N_2$ positive target agents and $N_3$ negative target agents, set as $[N_1]$, $[N_1+N_2]-[N_1]$ and $[N]-[N_1+N_2]$.
 The mechanism is as follows:

 where